Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 ### Important: Shared Filesystem!

-One think to keep in mind is that by default Mininet hosts *share the root filesystem* of the underlying server.
+One thing to keep in mind is that by default Mininet hosts *share the root filesystem* of the underlying server.
 Usually this is a very good thing, since it is a huge pain (and slow) to create a separate filesystem for each Mininet host (which you can do if you like and then chroot into it!)